jesse-kaufman/portfolio-site/src/content/projects/adhd-qol-improvements/index.md

 - **[Zigbee2MQTT](https://www.zigbee2mqtt.io/)** – bridges Zigbee devices with MQTT for integration with Home Assistant
 - **[EMQX](https://www.emqx.com/)** – facilitates communication between Home Assistant and Zigbee devices (via Zigbee2MQTT)
 - **Zigbee contact sensor** – used to detect if the door is open or closed when the washing cycle finishes
-- **Smart washer** – the smart washer communicates its state to Home Assistant via webhooks, providing updates on the cycle status
+- **Smart washer** – communicates cycle state to Home Assistant via webhooks
 - **[Home Assistant companion app](https://companion.home-assistant.io/)** – provides support for notifications on phones, computers, and tablets
 - **Smart speakers** – used for spoken announcements in occupied rooms